-- By having the parents and children share their culture, and events with the program. - The program will include special occasions and cultural events in their program planning. - We have a great program we use on days off school called the Travelling Suit Case.
-The suit case is a prop we use to travel and explore other countries.
-For example we travel to Asia.
-In the case there maybe items such as dragon crafts, cookies, maps, flags, costumes, photos, newspapers, and much more.
-Children and families are asked to help us with the presentation of their culture to the program. - The program offers a variety of cultural crafts, games, food and special day events such as African drumming, cooking, facts, dancing and the Travelling suit case. - Children with special needs can be included in all programs.
-We will try and accommodate different needs and will work closely with the child/ family to ensure the child is a part of the program. - We will ensure the staff are informed and sensitive to inclusion and diversity issues. - We will educate the children about diversity and promote positive interactions between all children. - The staff will ensure that all information about the children and families are confidential. - Children with special needs can be included in all programs.
+Having the parents and children share their culture, and events with the program.
+The program offers a variety of cultural crafts, games, food and special day events such as, facts, dancing and travel days where we learn about other countries cultures and traditions.
+Children with special needs can be included in all programs.
+We will try and accommodate different needs and will work closely with the child/ family to ensure the child is a part of the program.

+We will ensure the staff are informed and sensitive to inclusion and diversity issues.
+We will educate the children about diversity and promote positive interactions between all children.

+The staff will ensure that all information about the children and families are confidential.
+Children with special needs can be included in all programs.
 We will try and accommodate different needs and will work closely with the child/ family to ensure the child is a part of the program.